rizac/eGSIM/static/js/v-components/README.md

 ('error' is a string usually returned from the server.
 When error is given, it outlines the component in red, if present)

-## BASE_FORM
+## FormDataHTTPClient
 (`v-components/base/egsim-form.js`)

-`BASE_FORM` is the Mixin base class for all Form related components.
+`FormDataHTTPClient` is the Mixin base class for all Form related components.
-This snippet shortly describes how to use BASE_FORM in subclasses.
+This snippet shortly describes how to use FormDataHTTPClient in subclasses.
 Given, e.g. a subclass `my-form`:

 ```